Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Abstract

 \section{Abstract}

-Safety alignment of large language models (LLMs) faces a key challenge: current alignment techniques often only focus on improving safety against harmful prompts, causing LLMs to become over-cautious and refuse to respond to benign prompts.
-Therefore, a key objective of safe alignment is to enhance safety while simultaneously reducing false refusals.
-In this paper, we introduce \textbf{Energy-Driven Steering (EDS)}, a novel, fine-tuning free framework designed to resolve this challenge through dynamic, inference-time intervention.
+Safety alignment of large language models currently faces a central challenge: existing alignment techniques often prioritize mitigating responses to harmful prompts at the expense of overcautious behavior, leading models to incorrectly refuse benign requests.
+A key goal of safe alignment is therefore to improve safety while simultaneously minimizing false refusals.
+In this work, we introduce \textbf{Energy Landscape Steering (ELS)}, a novel, fine-tuning free framework designed to resolve this challenge through dynamic, inference-time intervention.
 We trained a lightweight, external \textbf{Energy-Based Model (EBM)} to assign high energy to undesirable (false refusal or jailbreak) states and low energy to desirable (helpful response or safe reject) ones.
-During inference, EBM maps the LLM's internal activations to an ``energy landscape.''
-We use the gradient of the energy function to dynamically steer the LLM's hidden states to low energy regions, correcting the model to generate a desirable response in real-time without modifying its weights.
-This method decouples behavioral control from the model's core knowledge, offering a flexible solution with minimal computational overhead.
-Extensive experiments across a wide range of models show our method successfully achieves this objective: it substantially lowers false refusal rates.
-For example, raising compliance on the ORB-H benchmark from 57.3\% to 82.6\% while maintaining the baseline safety performance.
-Our work presents an effective paradigm for building LLMs that achieve both low false refusal rates and high safety.
-Our code is available at \url{https://github.com/ericjiang18/LLM_Safety_EBM_Steering}.
+During inference, the EBM maps the LLM’s internal activations to an energy landscape, and we use the gradient of the energy function to steer the hidden states toward low-energy regions in real time.
+This dynamically guides the model toward desirable behavior without modifying its parameters.
+By decoupling behavioral control from the model’s core knowledge, ELS provides a flexible and computationally efficient solution.
+Extensive experiments across diverse models demonstrate its effectiveness: raising compliance on the ORB-H benchmark from 57.3\% to 82.6\% while maintaining the baseline safety performance.
+Our work establishes a promising paradigm for building LLMs that simultaneously achieve high safety and low false refusal rates.
+Our code is available \href{https://github.com/ericjiang18/LLM_Safety_EBM_Steering}{here}.